GC Football: Rice falls to Dallas Conrad

-DALLAS -- The Rice Bulldogs finished their two-year commitment to play Dallas Conrad a, Class 4A DI team, with in 52-8 loss in the non-district game Friday at Kincaide Stadium in Dallas.
+DALLAS --The Rice Bulldogs finished their two-year commitment to play Dallas Conrad, a Class 4A DI team, with a 52-8 loss in the non-district game Friday at Kincaide Stadium in Dallas.

-The Bulldogs played well but faced some tough breaks, marching inside the Red Zone twice only to come up empty because of turnovers.
+The Bulldogs played well but faced some tough breaks, marching inside Conrad's 30-yard line twice only to come up empty because of turnovers.

 Rice had its moments.
 Reece Ellington started his first game at quarterback and connected with Matias Garcia for a 51-yard touchdown pass and Juan Paredes followed the TD pass by running over three defenders and scoring on a two-point conversion run.